1231360-ISEP/lei-24-s2-1db-g021/docs/sprintA/us007/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

-* **AC1:** All required fields must be filled in.
+* **AC1:** The vehicle plate.
-* **AC2:** The task reference must have at least 5 alphanumeric characters.
+* **AC2:** The information of the check-up.
-* **AC3:** When creating a task with an existing reference, the system must reject such operation and the user must be able to modify the typed reference.

 ### 1.4.
 Found out Dependencies

-* There is a dependency on "US003 - Create a task category" as there must be at least one task category to classify the task being created.
+* There is a dependency on "US06-As an Fleet Manager,I wish to register a vehicle including Brand, Model, Type, Tare, Gross Weight, Current Km, Register Date, Acquisition Date, Maintenance/Check up Frequency (in Kms)." as there must be at least one vehicle which can be assigned to a check-up.

 ### 1.5 Input and Output Data